wp-plugins/juna-it-poll/readme.txt

 ###To create wordpress requests.

-* Version-Select the one from the 4 versions which corresponds the subject matter of your request.
+* Version-Select the one from the 4 versions which corresponds the subject matter of your request - Poll.

 * Question- Enter your question to be voted.
-You can use the images and edit your question using the standard Wordpress text.
+You can use the images and edit your question using the standard Wordpress text - Poll.

-* The answers of requests-Select how many answers of request will have your versions.
+* The answers of requests-Select how many answers of request will have your versions - Poll.

-* Each version has its uniqueness.
+* Each version has its uniqueness - Poll.

-* The width of request-Select the width of request you want with pixels(px).
+* The width of request-Select the width of request you want with pixels(px) - Poll.

-* The background color of request- Select the background color you want for the question.
+* The background color of request- Select the background color you want for the question - Poll.

-* The size of the question- Select the letter's size of given question.
+* The size of the question- Select the letter's size of given question - Poll.

-* Font of request -There are many fonts and you can select any fonts of style.
+* Font of request -There are many fonts and you can select any fonts of style - Poll.

-* Letter color of the answer-Select what color do you want to be your answers.
+* Letter color of the answer-Select what color do you want to be your answers - Poll.

 * Pictures of answer-It is used in the third version.
-You can create the given question by pictures and make it more simple.
+You can create the given question by pictures and make it more simple - Poll.